 - Emphasizes individual responsibility and actions to prevent illness and enhance health.

-- Wellbeing:
+- Well-being:

 - Encompasses a broader, holistic view of a fulfilling life.

-- Gallup’s research breaks it down into five elements: career, social, financial, physical, and community wellbeing.
+- Gallup’s research breaks it down into five elements: career, social, financial, physical, and community well-being.

 - Not only about the absence of disease but also about thriving in various aspects of life, including emotional, social, and financial health.